Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 Inserting an aircraft receiver

 Many aircraft use a blade antenna designed for a specific frequency range.
 However, smaller privately owned aircraft often use a dipole antenna.
-To keep things simple, you will use a dipole antenna for your analysis.
+To keep things simple, use a dipole antenna for your analysis.

 1. Insert a Receiver () object using the Insert Default () method.